miya0001/wp-themeception/README.md

 ## How it works

+* Installs and starts WordPress with `wp server`.
-* Install and activate the theme you want to test.
+* Installs and activate the theme you want to test.
-* Install [Theme Review Helper](https://github.com/miya0001/theme-review-helper) plugin that provides JSON API of metadata for the theme.
+* Installs [Theme Review Helper](https://github.com/miya0001/theme-review-helper) plugin that provides JSON API of metadata for the theme.
-* Run Codeception/WebDriver and PhantomJS based tests.
+* Runs Codeception/WebDriver and PhantomJS based tests.

 ## What is it testing?